allefeld/tikzfig/README.md

 -   `tfHeatMap`: display matrix as a heat map
 -   `tfImage`: insert image into the current view
 -   `tfContour`: display matrix as a contour plot
--   `tfEllipse`: draw an circle or ellipse in the current view
+-   `tfEllipse`: draw a circle or ellipse in the current view
 -   `tfArrow`: draw arrow
 -   `tfColorBar`: fill pre-defined layout box with colorbar
 -   `tfGrid`: draw a coordinate grid into the current view